Exploring the Seattle Genealogical Society Library

 “The Seattle Genealogical Society empowers individuals to discover their family histories through education, collaboration, and preservation.
 You can visit us at the historic Good Shepherd Center in Seattle’s Wallingford Neighborhood, and via our many virtual events, from anywhere in the world.”

-For those folks interested in learning about your family history or developing a Family Genealogical Tree, they recommend attending a Beginning Genealogical Class, the next one to occur in the next couple of months.
+For those folks interested in learning about your family history or developing a Family Genealogical Tree, they recommend attending a Beginning Genealogical Class, with the next one to occur in the next couple of months.
 Those interested may sign up for the waitlist so you will be first to be offered the spaces in the next class.
-Link is:

-Pictured below is Kathy Weber, current Board President since June 2024.
+Pictured below is Kathy Weber, who has been Board President since June 2024.
 She started out as board VP about three years ago.
 She told me that she became interested in her family history when she was about 10 years old.
 She really got excited about genealogical history when she was researching her dad’s mother’s Irish heritage.
 When she retired from a financial advisory practice, she became a professional genealogist.

 The SGS Library is open for research in Suite 302.
 Hours are Tuesday through Saturday, 10:00 am to 3:00 pm, with evening hours (6:00 to 8:30 pm) on the 3rd Wednesday of the month.
+It is recommended to call ahead: (206) 522-8658

-They offer classes, workshops and seminars; compile and publish research materials; and maintain a computer-equipped library open to the public.
+They offer classes, workshops, and seminars; compile and publish research materials; and maintain a computer-equipped library open to the public.
 Visit the library and check out resources covering every U.S. state and many countries.
 In addition to subscription databases such as Ancestry.com, Fold3, Newspapers.com Extra, and American Ancestors, library computers offer digitized indexes and records unique to SGS.
 Wireless Internet access is available, and FamilySearch Affiliate records may be viewed on any internet-connected computer within the library.

 SGS publishes the Journal of the Seattle Genealogical Society (formerly the SGS Bulletin) twice each year.
-Online access to current and recent issues is limited to SGS members; older issues of the SGS Bulletin are available to the public in a searchable database through the Seattle Public Library.
+Online access to current and recent issues is limited to SGS members.
+Older issues of the SGS Bulletin are available to the public in a searchable database through the Seattle Public Library.
 Find out more about the Journal of the SGS.

 Membership in SGS is open to anyone interested in the pursuit of genealogy and family history.
 Wherever your ancestors lived, you are welcome to join us.
 Seattle roots are not required!
 Read more about becoming a member of SGS.